Freediving blackout: Shallow water blackout

 In the diagram above hyperventilation prior to the dive has artificially depressed CO_{2} levels (partial pressures) without elevating the O_{2} level.
 This pre-dive state is likely to result in shallow water blackout.
 The O_{2} level drops into the diver's blackout zone before the CO_{2} can rise enough to force the diver to resurface to breathe.
 The dive length is extended but the diver may not survive.

 Breath-hold divers who hyperventilate before a dive increase their risk of drowning.
 Many drownings unattributed to any other cause result from shallow water blackout and could be avoided if this mechanism was properly understood and the practice eliminated.
 Shallow water blackout can be avoided by ensuring that carbon dioxide levels in the body are normally balanced prior to diving and that appropriate safety measures are in place.

-A high level of hypocapnia is readily identifiable as it causes dizziness and tingling of the fingers.
+A high level of hypocapnia is readily identifiable, as it causes dizziness and tingling of the fingers.
 These extreme symptoms are caused by the increase of blood pH (alkalosis) following the reduction of carbon dioxide, which acts to lower the pH of the blood.
 The absence of any symptoms of hypocapnia is not an indication that the diver's carbon dioxide is within safe limits and cannot be taken as an indication that it is therefore safe to dive.
-Conservative breath-hold divers who hyperventilate but stop doing so before the onset of these symptoms are likely to be already hypocapnic without knowing it.
+Conservative breath-hold divers who do hyperventilate, but stop before the onset of these symptoms, are likely to be already hypocapnic without knowing it.

-Note that the urge to breathe is triggered by rising carbon dioxide levels in the blood and not by the reduction of oxygen.
-The body can actually detect low levels of oxygen but this is not normally perceptible prior to blackout.
+The urge to breathe is triggered by rising carbon dioxide levels in the blood and not by the reduction of oxygen.
+The body can detect low levels of oxygen, but this is not normally perceptible prior to blackout.
 Persistently elevated levels of carbon dioxide in the blood, hypercapnia (the opposite to hypocapnia), tend to desensitise the body to carbon dioxide, in which case the body may come to rely on the oxygen level in the blood to maintain respiratory drive.
 This is illustrated in the scenario of type II respiratory failure.
-However, in a normal healthy person there is no subjective awareness of low oxygen levels.
+However, in a normal healthy person, there is no subjective awareness of low oxygen levels.